Let’s Talk About The Plastic Problem

 What is being done to combat The Plastic Problem?

 There’s been a big movement in recent years to globally ban and cut down on single-use plastics.
-Countries such as UK, Australia and USA have implemented bans on single-use items such as straws, cotton buds and glitter.
+Countries such as the UK, Australia and the USA have implemented bans on single-use items such as straws, cotton buds and glitter.
 Microplastics have been banned from products like face scrubs and toothpaste, while charges for plastic bags in supermarkets have been introduced, where they’ve not been banned altogether.
 Other countries including Germany, Norway and Sweden have introduced a Deposit Return Scheme which helps to recycle over 90% of their plastic bottles.
-Simultaneously, some food and beverage brands have moved to plastic free, recyclable or recycled packaging.
+Simultaneously, some food and beverage brands have moved to plastic-free, recyclable or recycled packaging.

 Larger gestures are being made too.
 The United Nations Environment Assembly is in the course of creating an international legally binding agreement by 2024, with the aim to end plastic pollution.
 The UK government has promised to cut all avoidable plastic waste by 2042.
-While the US city Seattle has banned all single-use plastic items.
+While the US city of Seattle has banned all single-use plastic items.

 But is this enough?